redbrain/redbrain/README.md

 I'm working in Python, HTML, Node.JS, PHP, Bash, and a little bit of a ton of other languages.

-Submit an issue in this repo if you need to talk to me for some reason.
+Submit an issue in redbrain/redbrain if you need to talk to me for some reason.

 You can shortlink to this page with https://git.io/redbrain .